Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-goedgepickt/README.md

 Stocklevels are updated by one of the following triggers:

 1. Every startup all productlevels are pulled from Goedgepickt.
 This is done via the jobQueue.
 2. Full sync via UI also pulls all stocklevels from Goedgepickt.
 This is synchronous in the mainprocess, so we can provide feedback to the user.
 3. Goedgepickt calls a webhook when stocklevels change, this will also update stocklevels for the given variant in Vendure.

-### Admin UI

-You can configure the plugin settings via UI via Settings > Goedgepickt.
-The button `test` calls the API with the filled in credentials to verify if the credentials are correct.

 ![UI screenshot](./docs/img.png)